pynapple-org/pynapple/doc/examples/tutorial_phase_preferences.md

 ***
 Downloading the data
 ------------------
-Let's download the data and save it locally
+Let's download the data and save it locally.

 ```{code-cell} ipython3
 path = "Achilles_10252013_EEG.nwb"